PLT-Columbia/Prog-4-Control-Flow-Graph/README.md

 clang -O0 -emit-llvm -c bubble.c
 llvm-dis bubble.bc
 ```
 You will get `bubble.bc`, which contains the IR in binary format, and `bubble.ll`, which contains the IR in human-readable format.
+Go ahead, read, and try to understand the structure of `bubble.ll` file.

 2. Generate the CFG of `bubble.bc`:
 ```